litebird/litebird_sim/docs/source/mapmaking.rst

   then the CG algorithm stops.
-- ``samples_per_baseline``: this can either be an integer, in which case it will be used for *all* the baselines, or a list of 1D arrays, each containing the length of each baseline for each observation passed through the parameter ``obs``.
+- ``samples_per_baseline``: this can either be an integer, in which case it will be used for *all* the baselines, or a list of 1D arrays, each containing the length of each baseline for each observation passed through the parameter ``observations``.
   Note that if you provide an integer, it might be that not all baselines will have exactly that length: it depends whether the number :math:`N_t` of samples in the TOD is evenly divisibile by ``samples_per_baseline`` or not.
 The